Part two in a three part series:

 A Hitler “anticipation” theory simply does not fit with one of the greatest fuel blunders of all time, Operation Barbarossa, to violate borders to the East.
-Consider that in this operation more than 600,000 Nazi horses were relied upon in 1941.
+Consider that in this operation alone more than 600,000 Nazi horses were relied upon in 1941.
 That’s because a full 75 percent of the German Army relied on horses for transport in WWII.

 Vehicle logistics totally failed.
 That’s right.
 HORSES.